 State Terroristic Threats Penalties in Texas

-- Cause impairment or interruption of public communications, public transportation, public water, gas, or power supply or other public service;
+- Cause impairment or interruption of public communications, public transportation, public water, gas, or power supply or other public services;

 - Place the public or a substantial group of the public in fear of serious bodily injury; or